Who says those week-long video game marathons were a waste of time?

 9. 2001: A Space Odyssey, 1968

 Today, 2001: A Space Odyssey is best known as an exploration of human evolution, life’s challenges, alien life, and artificial intelligence.
 When it came out in 1968, few saw it as anything more than a special effects showcase – a film so surreal and bizarre that it couldn’t possibly be any good.

 Evidently, public opinion has shifted over the years.
 While 2001 remains an enduring special effects display and one of the most visually influential movies created, it’s now viewed as a masterpiece of pacing and storytelling too.
 From a design perspective, the film is quite a work – its portrayal of space, technology, and future environments mirror those seen in design workbooks, industrial design collections, and the occasional space-style product.

 Psycho came out at an unusual time for the film industry.
 Viewers didn’t appreciate lengthy thriller films – they wanted something they could walk into at any point and enjoy.
 Alfred Hitchcock ensured that wasn’t possible with the release of Psycho by forcing cinemas to play by his rules – viewers weren’t to be admitted once the film had started, and the press was kept in the dark until Psycho’s wide release.

 Hitchcock also took an interesting creative liberty – sacrificing colour film to shoot Psycho in chilling black and white.
 While it seems unusual to compare a film from 1960 with some of today’s design principles, Psycho certainly shows potential.
-Not only does its limited colour approach mirror that on some of today’s most popular websites, its entire design was built around black and white contrast – an essential iconic design element in online and offline design.
+Not only does its limited colour approach mirror that on some of today’s most popular websites, its entire design was built around black and white contrast – an essential element in online and offline design.